How to get tickets for concerts in Japan.

 Some sites like l-tike and e+ thankfully have guides to show you how to use their machines.
 In my experience it is much easier to use the ticketing services by Ticket Pia and l-tike due to each event being assigned a “code” that makes it very easy to search for (you can look them up online before going to the convenience store).
 It’s a bit daunting trying to search for tickets in Japanese at the convenience store, especially if there’s a queue starting to form behind you.
 Sometimes a kind cashier will take pity on you or you could perhaps go later at night when it’s quieter if you think you might struggle.

 Another option for buying tickets while in Japan is reseller shops.
-They’re all over the place, and are commonly known as “金券ショップ” or “Kinken Shops”.
+They’re not quite as common as they used to be but there’s still a few around last I checked.
+They’re more commonly known as “金券ショップ” or “Kinken Shops”.
 I’ve never personally had to use one but I know people who have, mainly for stuff like AKB and Hello!
 Project.
 I’m not sure if they really deal in mid-tier Idol groups or not but it might be worth a look if you’re desperate.
 Obviously you’re at the mercy of whatever a particular shop has in stock so be prepared to visit a couple if you’re looking for something specific.
 You can also get discounted shinkansen tickets at these shops so that’s something else to consider.

 Speaking of reselling, you may also wish to look into websites like Yahoo Japan Auctions, which is a place where (after the sad demise of TicketCamp) regular members of the public list their unwanted concert tickets.
 I don’t have personal experience with buying tickets using this method, but like any other auction site it should be safe enough if you know what to look out for.
 This route to ticket buying should be available from any of the previously mentioned proxy services so it’s something to consider if you really have your heart set on those front row Arashi tickets.

-The only downside to buying from resellers is that you are effectively buying a ticket with someone else’s name on it and a lot of the bigger acts (smaller Idol groups are still mostly fine) have started doing ID checks as you enter the venue.
-Now I’m not saying they won’t let you in, but they might not let you in.
-Buyer beware.
+The only downside to buying from resellers is that you are effectively buying a ticket with someone else’s name on it and a lot of the bigger acts (smaller Idol groups are still mostly fine) have started doing ID checks as you enter the venue or making your ticket be tied to your smartphone in the form of a QR code.
+I’m not saying they won’t let you in if you have ticket with someone else’s name on it, but they might not let you in so buyer beware.
+Smartphone tickets are also pretty much a no-go for proxy services so that’s another new hurdle that has been deployed in recent years.
+It’s still limited in scope for now though so it shouldn’t be an issue apart from with the most popular of big name artists.

 This last section doesn’t really have anything to do with getting tickets, but I hopefully managed to get you to the dance so it would be a bit rude of me not to explain a couple of things about concerts in Japan that you don’t generally hear get mentioned.
 It’s nothing to worry about, it’s just there’s a couple of things that you should probably be aware of to make your life a little easier.
 Think of this section as optional but recommended.